decentralizedrobotics/decentralizedrobotics/docs/Other/Quick-SSH-Access.md

+# SSH Bridge

-This page decsribes a way to quickly establish a libp2p connection between a computer and your robot using an SSH tunnel.
+This page describes a way to quickly establish a libp2p connection between a computer and your robot using an SSH tunnel.
 You can route DDS Router traffic over this tunnel to connect to your robot's DDS network, or use the Visual Studio Code ROS Extension to remotely debug your robot.

 !!! warning